 Fructosamine is a general term, which applies to any glycated protein.
 It is formed by the nonenzymatic reaction of glucose with the a- and e-amino groups of proteins to form intermediate compounds called aldimines.
 These aldimines may dissociate or undergo an Amadori rearrangement to form stable ketoamines called fructosamines.
 This nonenzymatic glycation of specific proteins in vivo is proportional to the prevailing glucose concentration during the lifetime of the protein.
 Therefore, glycated protein measurement in the diabetic patient is felt to be a better monitor of long-term glycemic control than individual or sporadic glucose determinations.
 The best known of these proteins is glycated hemoglobin which is often measured as hemoglobin A1c, and reflects glycemic control over the past 6 to 8 weeks.
 In recognition of the need for a measurement that reflects intermediate-term glycemic control and was easily automated, a nonspecific test, termed fructosamine, was developed.
 Since albumin is the most abundant serum protein, it accounts for 80% of the glycated serum proteins, and thus, a high proportion of the fructosamine.
 Although a large portion of the color generated in the reaction is contributed by glycated albumin, the method will measure all proteins, each with a different half-life and different levels of glycation.

-No special preparation is needed for Fructosamine.
-Inform your doctor if you are on any medications or have any underlying medical conditions or allergies before undergoing Fructosamine.
-Your doctor depending on your condition will give specific instructions.
+Inform your doctor if you are on any medications, have any allergies or underlying medical conditions before your Fructosamine.
+Your doctor will give specific instructions depending on your condition on how to prepare for Fructosamine.

 |OTHER||All age groups||< 285 micromol/L|